cmd0160/README-Generator/README.md

     This is how you install

   ## Usage
-    this is a description of the project
+    This is how you use

     [Click to view the deployed project website.](https://www.runbuddy.fake.com)
   ## Contributing
-    This is how to contribute
+    This is how you contribute

   ## Tests
-    this is how to test
+    This is how to test

   ## Questions
     [Click on the link to visit my GitHub Profile.](https://www.github.com/cmd0160)

-    [If you have any questions, send me an email at: asd;lfj@gmaisl.co]
+    [If you have any questions, send me an email at: alskdjfhiw@gmail.com]